sachinsenal0x64/hifi-tui/README.md

 # 📌 NOTE

+> We DO NOT encourage piracy and Made for purely educational purposes.

 > I'm currently paying for a Tidal HiFi Plus subscription.

-> We DO NOT encourage piracy and Made for purely educational purposes.

 > You can access our rest api for free if you want to self-host then need tidal subscription.

-> TUI is plug & play also you can add your own tidal account by default its have our API so you can access tidal music for free
+> TUI is plug & play also you can add your own tidal account by default its have our API so you can access tidal music for free.

 <br>